API Docs/Agentic Prompt

 markdown

 You are integrating with the Keeper Health API (https://api.keeperhealth.com).
 Keeper returns negotiated healthcare rates pulled from payer machine-readable files.
-The API is asynchronous: you submit a search, poll for completion, then download a gzipped CSV from a pre-signed URL.
+The API is asynchronous: you submit a search, poll for completion, then download one or more Snappy-compressed Parquet shards from pre-signed URLs.
 Follow these rules exactly.

 ## Authentication and API key handling (READ FIRST)